ScriptBasic/WinPBX/docs/CMemMapFile Class.md

 # CMemMapFile Class

-`CMemMap File` is a wrapper class that encapsulates the Windows memory-mapped procedures.
+`CMemMapFile` is a wrapper class that encapsulates the Windows memory-mapped procedures.

 A memory-mapped file contains the contents of a file in virtual memory.
 This mapping between a file and memory space enables an application, including multiple processes, to modify the file by reading and writing directly to the memory.